DotBow/Blender-Launcher/docs/mkdocs/user_interface.md

 Library tab is a place where all local builds are shown based on category.
 Each category contains a list of items which represents a build information.
 Library build item shows following information from left to right:

+1. Launch button

+    !!! note

+        Play icon :fontawesome-solid-play: on the right side of button indicates that build set to [quick launch](#add-to-quick-launch).

 1. Version number including subversion or phase (Alpha, Beta)
 1. Branch name
-1. Date and time of build commit target<br>
+1. Date and time of build commit target

+    !!! note

-   Note: builder.blender.org shows when build was uploaded to server
+        Take in mind that [builder.blender.org](https://builder.blender.org/download/) shows when build was uploaded to server.

 1. Number of running instances / new build indicator

 !!! tip

-    ++"2x Left Button"++ on library build item will automatically launch build
+    ++"2x Left Button"++ on library build item will automatically launch build.

 ### Library Build Context Menu